 Mark Naysmith, CEO, WSP, will focus on the role of artificial intelligence in setting and implementing strategic direction, and how technical innovation, operational efficiency and leadership are needed to ensure the best outcomes for stakeholders, clients, and staff.

 Suzannah Nichol, CEO, BuildUK, will focus on the issues for improving business performance, increasing productivity and recruiting, training and retaining talent across the industry.

-Simon Adams, Head of Commercial at Crossrail 2, will examine the issues for transport infrastructure, based on his current role at Crossrail 2.
+Simon Adams, Head of Commercial Crossrail 2 – Transport for London, will examine the issues for transport infrastructure, based on his current role at Transport For London.

 Chris Young, Chairman of the Executive Board of Tony Gee, will explore this issue from the perspective of improving the capabilities of a business and fostering the development of staff.